orbitalchicken/Roadmap/Postponed.md

 Cinnamon
 --------
+	When I refresh the Applets cache, the progress windows does not appear correctly, it was just a tiny gray window in the top left corner.
 	accessibility:
 		Screen reader did not appear to do anything, even after installing orca. on screen keyboard is close to unusable, redesign needed.